Japheth Kimutai

 In 1999 he won gold at the All-Africa Games.

 In 2000 in Sydney for the Olympic Games Japheth failed to reach the final despite running the quickest time by a Kenyan in the games.

-He had started his career brightly when in 1994 he won the silver medal at the World Junior Championships and then in 1997 when still a Junior set the World junior record in the 800 metres in a time of 1:43.64 in Zürich on August 13, 1997.
+He had started his career brightly when in 1994 he won the silver medal at the World Junior Championships and then in 1997 when still a Junior set the World junior record in the 800 metres in a time of 1:43.64 in Zürich on 13 August 1997.
 The world junior record was beaten by Abubaker Kaki of Sudan in 2008.

+He is currently the Director Complete Sports Athletics Training Centre, Kaptagat.